Parnswir/babelsbergjs-grunt/README.md

 # grunt-babelsbergjs

-> Helper for BabelsbergJS for Node.
+Grunt-babelsbergjs is a helper for BabelsbergJS on Node.
+It uses [babelsbergjs-require](https://github.com/babelsbergjs/babelsbergjs-require) to transform .bbb files to plain JavaScript.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`